40net-cloud/fortinet-azure-solutions/FortiGate/README.md

 - [__**Active/Active with external and internal Azure Load Balancer**__](Active-Active-ELB-ILB): This design will deploy 2 FortiGate VMs in Active/Active as 2 independent systems.
 The failover of the traffic in this setup is handled by the Microsoft Azure Load Balancer using a health probe towards the FortiGate VMs.
 The public IPs are configured on the Microsoft Azure Load Balancer and provide ingress and egress flows with inspection from the FortiGate.
 To sync the configuration of this setup a FortiManager or local replication can be used.
 Microsoft provides some guidance on this architecture [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview).

 More information can be found [here](Active-Active-ELB-ILB/)

+*By default these building blocks are using Availability Sets.
+The Availability Zone templates are also available [here](AvailabilityZones/) for a higher SLA.*

 ## Selecting your architecture in Microsoft Azure